Courses offered in High Schools

 Courses offered on U-Idaho Campuses

-Beginning fall 2012, students who are Idaho residents and enroll in courses offered on the UI campus will pay the part-time student fee noted on the Student Accounts website, plus any special lab or course fees.
+Students who are Idaho residents and enroll in courses offered on the UI campus pay the part-time student fee noted on the Student Accounts website, plus any special lab or course fees.

 Please Note: Out-of-state students pay an additional part-time, non-resident fee.

-Beginning fall 2012, students who enroll in online courses will pay the part-time student fee noted on the Student Accounts website, plus a $35/credit hour technology fee.
+Students who enroll in online courses through the University of Idaho pay the part-time student fee noted on the Student Accounts website, plus a $35/credit hour technology fee.

 Please Note: Non-resident fees do not apply to online courses.